ScratchAddons/website-v2/content/docs/reference/addon-manifest.md

 aliases:
   - /docs/developing/the-addon-manifest-(addon.json)
 ---

+> Some parts of this documentation may be missing or outdated.
+[You can help improving this page](https://github.com/ScratchAddons/website-v2/edit/master/content/docs/reference/addon-manifest.md).
+> Do not hesitate to ask questions regarding this by using the provided channels.

 Addons are located inside the `addons` folder.
 Each addon is inside its own folder as well.
 In order to tell the addon loader how the addon plans to work, addons use a standard `addon.json` file located at the root of the addon's folder.